Young Carers

 Haileybury Turnford is committed to providing help and support for its young carers.

-The staff leading on young carers are:
+The lead staff for young carers are:

 A carer may not always live with the person they care for, but their help may be essential in enabling that person to go on living independently.